Love to serve? Check out Malone’s service-learning opportunities!

-Malone Social Work graduates exceed the pass rate on the licensure exam—the national average is typically around 70 percent; Malone’s pass rate has been almost 100 percent for the past three years.
+Malone Social Work graduates meet and exceed the pass rate on the licensure exam—the national average is typically around 70 percent; Malone University has received a 100 percent pass rate in two of the past five years.
 Most of our alumni are employed in a social work position within six months of graduation.
 View five year pass rate percentages.

 As you prepare to serve the most vulnerable in our society, you will find yourself equipped to face the challenges and joys of a life of service.

 - Malone’s experienced faculty have a variety of expertise and interest, including domestic transracial adoption, the prevention of relationship violence, social policy, school social work, cyberbullying awareness and prevention, international social work, work with refugees and immigrants, suicide prevention, community development, and other community-based social work.

 - You’ll have many opportunities for internships and field placement with a wide variety of populations and client systems — in hospitals, homeless shelters, child welfare, community development, mental health and medical settings, correctional facilities, adoption/foster care, and international settings.

 - Two-thirds of our alumni go on to earn a master’s degree, and our students get into excellent graduate schools.
 Because our program is accredited by the Council on Social Work Education (CSWE), graduates are eligible for advanced standing in many Masters of Social Work (MSW) programs, many times allowing alumni to finish in one year of full-time study rather than two.

 - International social work is relatively new as a field.
 Malone students have had incredible experiences in locations across the globe.
 Malone has specific partnerships and opportunities for study in India, Romania, and Uganda.

 - Recognize your own heritage and traditions-so you can engage people from other cultures, ethnic groups, and religions.